wx13/jedi/README.txt

 Installing & running
 --------------------

+From easy to hard:

-You can just run "ruby editor.rb".
+1. Just run "ruby editor.rb".

-Or put is somewhere in your path and give it execute permission.
+2. Put editor.rb in your path and give it execute permission.
 Rename it whatever you like.

-I do the following.
-I create a directory ~/.jedi (jedi = Jason's EDItor) containing the files config.rb and history.yaml.
+3. (This is what I do) I create a directory ~/.jedi (jedi = Jason's EDItor) containing the files config.rb and history.yaml.
 It also contains a directory called snippets.
 Snippets is where I keep snippets of useful code for modifying text.
 Then I put the following line in my .bashrc file:

 	alias jedi='ruby $HOME/bin/editor.rb -s $HOME/.jedi -y $HOME/.jedi/history.yaml'

+This tells editor.rb to read all *.rb files from ~/.jedi/ as scripts and to save command/search/script history in ~/.jedi/history.yaml.

 Options
 -------

 A few parameters and flags, (such as tab size, and autoindent) can be set with command line options.
-Type "editor -h" to see available options.
+Type "ruby editor.rb -h" to see available options.